orbit-love/github-actions-templates/DEV/README.md

 * Copy the [dev.yml](https://github.com/orbit-love/github-actions-templates/blob/main/DEV/dev.yml) file into your own GitHub repository inside your `.github/workflows` directory

 * The automation requires your DEV and Orbit credentials be added to your GitHub repository secrets.
-    * Follow the steps in the [Adding Your Credentials to GitHub](https://github.com/orbit-love/github-actions-templates/blob/main/README.md#adding-your-credentials-to-github) section in the main README with the following two additional secrets:
+    * Follow the steps in the [GitHub Actions Templates First Time Setup Guide](https://github.com/orbit-love/github-actions-templates/blob/main/FIRST_TIME_SETUP.md) and add the following two additional secrets:
         * `DEV_API_KEY`: Your DEV API key
         * `DEV_USERNAME`: Your DEV username